-10. Sincere love, restored and exercised more among us, would certainly make us forbear reviling and exposing one another, and the industrious seeking one another's ruin .- For such as can allow themselves to do any thing that hath this tendency,-not to preserve public order, but to gratify their private ill-will, -not in a sudden heat and passion, but deliberately, and so as to pursue a formed design to this purpose; if such men were capable of being reasoned with, (though it were to as good purpose to talk to a storm, or reason with a whirlwind or a flame of fire,) I would ask them: "What! are you altogether unatonable?
-Will nothing divert you from this pursuit?
+(10.)
+Sincere love restored and exercised more among us, would certainly make us forbear reviling, and exposing one another, and the industrious seeking one another's, ruin.
+For such as can allow themselves to do any thing that hath this tendency: not to preserve public order, but to gratify their private ill-will. not in a sudden heat and passion, but deliberately, and so as to pursue a formed design to this purpose; if such men were capable of being reasoned with (though it were to as good purpose, to talk to a storm, or reason with a whirlwind, or a flame of fire) I would ask them "What are you altogether unwill nothing divert you from this pursuit?
 If any thing, what will?
 What more gentle thing than our destruction do you seek, or will content you?
 Is it our communion?
 And do you so recommend yourselves?
-Do you not know, Cain is said to have been 'of that wicked one, who slew his brother?' and that whosoever hateth his brother is a murderer; and that no murderer hath eternal life abiding in him?'
-(1 John iii.
-12, 15.)
-Is it not said, that such 'are of their father the devil, and the lusts of their father they will do, who was a murderer from the beginning?'
-(John viii.
-44.)
-And in the fore-mentioned 1 John iii.
-10: 'In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not is brother.'
-If all were like you, under what notion were we to unite with them?
-The apostle tells us: 'I would not that ye should
+Do you not know Cain is said to have been of that wicked one who slew his brother?
+1 And that whosoever hateth his brother is a murderer; and that no murderer bath eternal life abiding in him?
+Is it not said, John 8.
+44. That such are of their father the devil, and the lusts of their father they will do, who was a murderer from the beginning?
+And in the forementioned, In this the children of God are manifest, and 1 John 3.
+10. the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother?